Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-feather.md

-# Losant Builder Kit Instructions
+# Losant Feather Builder Kit Instructions

 The <a href="https://store.losant.com/products/losant-builder-kit" target="\_blank">Losant Builder Kit</a> is an easy way to get up and running with the Losant IoT developer platform.
 This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant platform.